FAQ'S on running the Boston Marathon® for a charity.

 Running the Boston Marathon is a dream of a life time.
 It's on almost every distance runner's bucket list.
 The Boston Marathon is the most prestigious marathon in the world.
-Next year's Boston Marathon is the 124th running of the race on September 14th, 2020.
+Next year's Boston Marathon is the 125th running of the race.
 CharityTeams is proud to work with so many of the charities and be able to offer runners the opportunity to participate in the race through the Official Charity Program of the Boston Athletic Association and the John Hancock Non Profit Partner Program.
 A runner can by pass the difficult qualifying standards through running for a charity and raising funds.
 We call our runners the OVERQUALIFIED.
 Running for a charity is a big responsibility and should be taken very seriously.
 It's an opportunity for a charity to raise awareness and revenue.
 It is a commitment and all runners must sign an agreement to run.

 1. What is the difference between the BAA Charity Program and the John Hancock Charity Program?

 There are two charity programs in the Boston Marathon.
 We work with both!

 The BAA Official Charity Program is listed on their webpage and are a select group of non profits such as hospitals, sports team foundations and youth programs.

 The John Hancock Non Profit Program is a select group of community charities chosen exclusively by the sponsor.
 They are generally smaller non profits in the Massachusetts area.

 2. How do I appy to get a charity bib?